 “The world’s engine” was chosen as a seal of authenticity for one of the most prolific and universally championed brands in aviation.

-The logo mark, tagline and palette elevated the visual appeal of trade show booths.
-Concept art shows the evolution of the design sketch into a three-dimensional showcase of objects united by new branding.
+The logo mark, tagline, and palette elevated the visual appeal of trade show booths.
+Rebranding strategy that integrated all aspects of company touchpoints while catering to concept art shows helped push the evolution.
+Reimagining the design sketch into a three-dimensional showcase of objects refreshed industry perception by new branding.